William04A/pispeedtest/README.md

 -----
 ### - A critical file writing error was found!
 Please update to PiSPeedtest 2.0.1 or higher in order to make sure that you can use PiSpeedtest!
 ### As of the version PiSpeedtest 2.0, the package "beautifulsoup4" is needed in order to use the "check for updates" feature of PiSpeedtest.
-Some users might also ahve to install the "requests" package if it isn´t installed.
+Some users might also have to install the "requests" package if it isn´t installed.

 ### The image generation added in PiSpeedtest 2.5 also requires the Python package "Pillow" to be installed.
 -----